 The training is given in English.

-Bernard Energy (BEA), the European Distribution System Operators’ Association (E.DSO), the European Network of Transmission System Operators for Electricity (ENTSO-E), the Union of the Electricity Industry – Eurelectric (Eurelectric) and the Florence School of Regulation (FSR) have the pleasure to announce the call for the 6th Ana Aguado Scholarship Award.
+The European Distribution System Operators’ Association (E.DSO), the European Network of Transmission System Operators for Electricity (ENTSO-E), the Union of the Electricity Industry – Eurelectric (Eurelectric) and the Florence School of Regulation (FSR) have the pleasure of announcing the call for the 7th Ana Aguado Scholarship Award.

-Candidatures should be sent to claire.boutry@edsoforsmartgrids.eu by 28 February 2022 and include the following documents in English (format and maximum length of the documents must be respected to be taken into consideration):
+Applications should be sent to tiffany.jordan@edsoforsmartgrids.eu no later than 10 March 2023 at midnight (24H00 CET), including the following documents in English.
+The format and maximum length of the documents must be respected to be taken into consideration:

 Each year, the Florence School of Regulation – Energy and Climate (FSR Energy & Climate) awards scholarships for a wide variety of training courses targeting a broad audience of professionals and academics.